CentreForDigitalHumanities/cookiecutter-webapp-deluxe/{{cookiecutter.slug}}/CONTRIBUTING.md

 For release branches, we suggest the following checklist.

- 1. Bump the version number in the `package.json` next to this README.
+ 1. Bump the version number in the `package.json` in the project root.
  2. Run the functional tests in production mode, fix bugs if necessary.
  3. Try using the application in production mode, look for problems that may have escaped the tests.
  4. Add regression tests (unit or functional) that detect problems from step 3.